Writing Press Releases That Get Read

 BY Roxanne Minott

-Many legal professionals overlook the value of press releases in their marketing strategy.
+Many legal professionals overlook the value of press releases in their law firm marketing strategy.

 Press releases are useful for lawyers because they are a vehicle for drawing media attention to their firm, and thus attract potential clients and other legal professionals.